About Me

 Topics: Deep learning for simulating protein dynamics

-First class honours with distinction, scored top 1-2% in first three years
+First class honours with distinction, scored top 1–2% in year group